Hilbert bundles with ends: Pushforward

 \begin{example} Let $G$ be a countable group acting freely on a metric space $X$.
 If the action is isometric, then it is properly discontinuous, implying the projection $X\to X/G$ is a covering.
 Moreover, this covering satisfies the condition (1) of Proposition \ref{pushforward}.
 A typical example of such a group action is the canonical action of $\Z$ on $\R$, where the resulting covering is the universal cover $\R\to S^1$. \end{example}

-Next, we generalize Theorem \ref{completed sum} to pushforwards.
+Next, we generalize Theorem \ref{completed sum end} to pushforwards.
 Under the conditions of Proposition \ref{pushforward}, $q\colon\pi_*E\to Y$ is a Hilbert bundle whose transition functions are of the form \eqref{transition function pushforward}.
 Then we need to see when the transition functions \eqref{transition function pushforward} take valued in unitary operators of finite propagation.
 To this end, we carefully look at the trivialization of $\pi\colon X\to Y$.
 In Proposition \ref{pushforward}, we use the index $\Z$ for expressing the trivialization of $\pi$ because it is a countable covering.
 However, the index set is actually the fiber $F$ of $\pi$ at the basepoint of $Y$, which is a countable metric space, and an end of each fiber $F_y$ of $q$ by using a structure of $F$ and a path from $y\in Y$ to the basepoint of $Y$.
 So if the deck transformations behave badly, then the transition functions \eqref{transition function} do not take values in unitary operators of finite propagation.
-For example, if $F=\Z$ as a metric space and a deck transformation is given by

-then the matrix forms of the transition functions have infinitely many non-trivial anti-diagonal entries, so that they are not of finite propagation.
-However, we can see that under the condition (1) of Proposition \ref{pushforward}, such a deck transformation does not exist as follows.